 - 1 to 2 scallions, trimmed and thinly sliced (optional)

-- 3. Add the salt, if using, and quickly stir to dissolve.
+- Add the salt, if using, and quickly stir to dissolve.
 Add the garlic, stir for a few seconds, and then add the spinach.
-Using tongs or a large spoon, toss the spinach for a few seconds and then stir in the ginger miso sauce.
+Using tongs or a large spoon, toss the spinach for a few seconds and then stir in the ginger-miso sauce.
 Continue to cook the spinach, tossing and stirring, until it wilts and is coated with sauce, 1 to 2 minutes.

 Need a really fast and very tasty side dish?
-This stir-fried spinach is a great choice, especially if you’re looking for recipes to leverage a big tub of leftover miso paste!
+This stir-fried spinach with miso and ginger is a great choice, especially if you’re looking for recipes to leverage a big tub of leftover miso paste!
 That was the case for me.

-I did not add the pinch of salt called for with the spinach sauce as the miso sauce was well seasoned.
+I didn’t add the pinch of salt called for with the spinach as the miso sauce was well seasoned.

 Love the flavors here!
-This stir-fried spinach comes together easily, quickly, and is delicious.
+This stir-fried spinach with miso and ginger comes together easily, quickly, and is delicious.